awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_iam.md

 }
 ```

-## Example: Disable Kinesis Data Streams for DynamoDB<a name="access-policy-kds-example2"></a>
+## Example: Disable Amazon Kinesis Data Streams for Amazon DynamoDB<a name="access-policy-kds-example2"></a>

-The following IAM policy grants permissions to disable Kinesis Data Streams for DynamoDB for the `Music` table and does not grant permissions to enable or describe Kinesis Data Streams for DynamoDB for the `Music` table\.
+The following IAM policy grants permissions to disable Amazon Kinesis Data Streams for Amazon DynamoDB for the `Music` table and does not grant permissions to enable or describe Amazon Kinesis Data Streams for Amazon DynamoDB for the `Music` table\.

 ```
 {